Cryptolens/docs/faq/index.md

 ### Machine code generation

 Machine codes are used to uniquely identify an end user instances, i.e. a machine code is a device fingerprint.
-The way it is generated depends on the SDK and the platform, which is listed below:
+The way it is generated depends on the SDK and the platform, which is listed below.

 #### .NET
-Prior to v4.0.15, machine codes have used the [following code](https://github.com/Cryptolens/cryptolens-dotnet/blob/master/Cryptolens.Licensing/SKM.cs#L1233) to gather device specific information and later hash it using either SHA1 or SHA256.
+Prior to v4.0.15, machine codes have used [following code](https://github.com/Cryptolens/cryptolens-dotnet/blob/master/Cryptolens.Licensing/SKM.cs#L1233) to gather device specific information and later hash it using either SHA1 or SHA256.
 The problem with this method is that it is Windows specific and requires System.Management (which is not supported in Mono when integrating with Unity).
 To solve this, we opted for platform specific methods to retrieve the UUID.
 You can read more about how to migrate [here](https://help.cryptolens.io/api/dotnet/articles/v4015.html#platform-independent-machine-code-method).
 Depending on the platform, the following shell calls are made to retrieve the UUID:

 **Windows**
 ```